YosubShin/koa/docs/QWEN3_GUIDE.md

 | MATH | ~54% |
 | BBH | ~74% |

-Your fine-tuned models should maintain or improve these scores, especially on your target domain.
+Your trained models should maintain or improve these scores, especially on your target domain.

 ## Common Workflows